 - Cash into your account ➞ PayPal working capital loans provides cash directly into your PayPal account.
 You can use them to make payments directly from your PayPal account or you can withdraw the money to your bank account.

 - Charges ➞ The money you borrow is interest free.
-Instead of paying interest you will be charged a fixed fee with the amount charged depending several factors: The size of the loan; the time over which you elect to repay it; and your PayPal sales history.
+Instead of paying interest you will be charged a fixed fee with the amount charged depending on several factors: The size of the loan; the time over which you elect to repay it; and your PayPal sales history.